andfanilo/andfanilo/README.md

 <br />

-I'm Fanilo, I'm on a quest to building attractive Data Science, from framing your use case to collecting/processing the data and showcasing the results on the web.
+I'm Fanilo, I'm on a quest to building attractive Data Science, from framing business cases for analytics to collecting/processing the data and showcasing the results on the web.

 My work [@Worldline](https://worldline.com/) involves a mix of Advocacy/DevRel, Product Management and Engineering Lead for Data Analytics in a tight team of Data Science & Business Intelligence experts.